-If an error is discovered in a student's classification or if the school receives new records that reflect more or fewer credits, the counselors submit a correction immediately.
-Classification of students is based on number of credits earned and courses completed as indicated below.
-There are two exceptions to this rule: students in Gifted and Talented (G/T) programs and new immigrant students.
-The credit and classification breakdown are published in the student handbook.
+If an error is discovered in a student's classification or if the school receives new records that reflect more or fewer credits, the school counselor will submit a correction immediately.

-- A. Freshmen 0 5 1/2 credits

-- B. Sophomore $6 11 \frac{1}{2}$ credits

-- C. Junior 12 17 1/2 credits

-- D. Senior 18+ credits

-- Classification of G/T students G/T students who earn 5 or more credits in middle school will remain in the normal progression of their class
+Classification of G/T students - G/T students who earn 5 or more credits in middle school will remain in the normal progression of their class

-- Students should not be classified as seniors unless they can complete graduation requirement during the current school year.
+Students should not be classified as seniors unless they complete graduation requirements needed to graduate during the current school year.

-- Students who have graduated from high school in another country should not be enrolled regardless of age.
-Please refer these students to a post-secondary institution and/or adult
+Students who have graduated from high school in another country should not be enrolled regardless of age.
+Please refer these students to a post-secondary institution and/or adult ESOL classes.

-ESOL classes.

-• Three Year Graduates - Students who wish to graduate in three years will need to fill out the necessary documents with their counselor preferably no later than the end of their sophomore year.
+Three Year Graduates - Students who wish to graduate in three years will need to meet with their counselor preferably no later than the end of their sophomore year.
 Three-year graduates may be classified as seniors at the beginning of their third year of high school or mid-term if they have enough credits.